magento/merchdocs/src/magento/security-action-plan.md

 1. **Upgrade**

-    For the additional peace of mind that comes from 24/7 support, plan your upgrade to [Magento Commerce Cloud](https://magento.com/products/magento-commerce) now.
+    For the additional peace of mind that comes from 24/7 support, plan your upgrade to [Adobe Commerce on Cloud infrastructure](https://business.adobe.com/products/magento/magento-commerce.html) now.